Warning: Before embarking on any outdoor activity, make sure to check with lifeguards for current conditions!

 Kekaha Kai State Park

 Beautiful Kekaha Kai State Park runs along the coast just north of Kona and encompasses three stunning white sand beaches, a black sand beach, two bays, two inland ponds, and a cinder cone.
 The trail is an 8.5-mile loop; however, you can hike as far or near as you want.
 Be sure to wear rugged shoes and bring water and sunscreen.
-To get to there, take Highway 19 north.
-Between mile markers 88 and 89 turn left at the sign for Kekaha Kai State Park.
+To get there, take Highway 19 north.
+Between mile markers 88 and 89 turns left at the sign for Kekaha Kai State Park.

 Hawai‘i Volcanoes National Park

 No trip to the Big Island is complete without experiencing our active volcanoes—one of the top Kona island attractions.
 Hawai‘i Volcanoes National Park encompasses the world’s most active volcanoes, Kīlauea and Pu‘u O‘o Vent, and runs from 4,000 feet in elevation to sea level.
 Miles of hiking trails criss-cross the park, and numerous dormant volcanic craters can be seen along Chain of Craters Road.
-Experience volcanic steam vents, endemic rain forest, the massive Thurston Lava Tube, Devastation Trail and many other fascinating volcanic features.
+Experience volcanic steam vents, endemic rain forest, the massive Thurston Lava Tube, Devastation Trail, and many other fascinating volcanic features.
 The best viewing of Kīlauea is at night from the Hawaii Volcanoes Observatory and Jaggar Museum.